pbchaves-art/PR0FYLER/README.md

 - Automatic creation of a project-based export folder on the Desktop
 - Automated execution of GeneMapper with command-line parameters
 - Log file generation for audit and troubleshooting
 - Compatible with multiple GeneMapper versions and directory structures
+- It has been tested on GeneMapper ID-X 1.6 (Client and Full installations)

 ---

 ## Workflow Summary

-- Before you begin, download the PR0FYLER.bat file and double-click it to execute
+- Before you begin, download the PR0FYLER.bat file and double-click it to execute.

 ### 1. User Input